justinjstark/hugo-test-blog/site/content/post/modeling-a-sales-invoice-in-a-data-vault-with-a-peg-leg-link.md

 ![The Sales Invoice Model in a Data Vault with Customer included](/img/SalesInvoiceDV5.svg)

 This is about as simple as our Data Vault model can get.
-While the model has over twice as many tables as the original Third Normal Form model, we have managed to keep the complexity to a minimum by evaluating the model and removing redundancies along the way.
+By evaluating our model, removing redundancies, and bending some rules, we have managed to keep the complexity to a minimum.